 Inception Actions Plan For Interdisciplinary Research

 To launch the Annual Call for Research

 - Hiring Junior Group Leaders

-- Strengthen Integrative Biology component of the Institut Pasteur’s Master and PhD courses, in partnerships with PSL
+- Strengthen the Integrative Biology component of the Institut Pasteur’s Master’s and PhD courses in partnerships with PSL

 - Set up a mandatory Master 2 level course in Computer Science and Statistics, targeting all PhD and postdoctoral researchers

-- Support PhD students to be trained for multidisciplinary research in biology, through specific allocated funding: students with a strong initial background in mathematics, statistics and computer science will be highly selected
+- Support PhD students to be trained for multidisciplinary research in biology through specific allocated funding: students with a solid initial background in mathematics, statistics and computer science will be highly selected

 - Give access to Pasteur-CNAM Master specialization in Public Health (http://ecole-pasteur.cnam.fr/)

 - Develop Online new open education MOOCs programs

 - Encouraging multidisciplinary links with medicine through specific programs (http://www.pasteur.fr/en/teaching/doctoral-programs/programme-doctoral-medicine-sciences)